 switch from ATSC to analog broadcasts at the same dynamic range.

 Two-level Mute: The TV mutes the volume

 half-way when the Mute button is pressed once on the remote; when pressed a

 second time the TV will mute the volume completely and when pressed a third time

 the volume will resume as normal.

-Digital Audio Output: An optical digital output is
+Digital Audio Output: The optical digital output on the

 Note: There is no analog output.